bjosep/click_ad_prediction/README.md

 # Click Ad Prediction

-- The objective of this project is to predict if a given user will click on an advertisement.
+- The objective of this project is to predict if a given user will click on an advertisement or not.
 It can be framed as a supervised machine learning problem (binary classification)

 - The performance is measured using the model recall.